Skip to main content

 University of Pennsylvania Biomedical Graduate Studies

-Predoctoral trainees at Wistar are Ph.D. or combined M.D.-Ph.D. candidates admitted to any of UPenn’s Biomedical Graduate Studies programs (including Biochemistry and Molecular Biophysics, Cell and Molecular Biology, Genomics and Computational Biology, Immunology, Neuroscience, and Pharmacology) may pursue doctoral training at The Wistar Institute.
-Graduate students from the Departments of Biology or Chemistry in UPenn’s School of Arts and Sciences may also pursue Ph.D. thesis research with Wistar Institute faculty.
-The University of Pennsylvania oversees required course work as defined by the curriculum committee for each graduate group, and members of Wistar’s faculty contribute significantly to BGS teaching, recruitment, and other programmatic efforts.
+Predoctoral trainees at Wistar are Ph.D. or combined M.D.-Ph.D. candidates admitted to any of UPenn’s Biomedical Graduate Studies (BGS) Programs (including Biochemistry, Biophysics and Chemical Biology, Cell and Molecular Biology, Genomics and Computational Biology, Immunology, Neuroscience, and Pharmacology) or programs in other schools, like the College of Arts & Sciences (Biology and Chemistry) or School of Engineering and Applied Science (Biomedical Engineering) may pursue their thesis research at The Wistar Institute.
+The University of Pennsylvania oversees required course work as defined by the curriculum committee for each graduate group, and members of Wistar’s faculty serve as thesis advisors and contribute to teaching, recruitment, and other programmatic efforts as members of the graduate group.

-Trainees obtain foundational knowledge through lecture and their progress is monitored by their dissertation advisor, selected both Wistar and UPenn faculty, and by Wistar’s Training Committee.
-At the appropriate time, the trainee obtains permission to write the dissertation, and the Training Committee is informed of consent.
+Trainees obtain foundational knowledge through classes and their progress is monitored by their thesis advisor, selected Wistar and UPenn faculty serving on their thesis committees, and by Wistar’s Training Committee.
+At the appropriate time students obtain permission to write their dissertation.
 In partial fulfillment of the requirements for the Ph.D., the dissertation committee must approve the dissertation and an oral presentation and defense of the dissertation.

 When all the requirements of the individual’s graduate group have been satisfied, the Ph.D. is granted by the University of Pennsylvania.